-The Orientation Programme for the 2021 Batch ‘A’ Stream I Corps Members will commence on Wednesday, March 10, 2021, nationwide.
+The Orientation Programme for the 2021 Batch ‘B’ Stream I Corps Members will commence on Tuesday, July 27, 2021, nationwide.

 By implication, Prospective Corps Members (PCMs) shall be travelling across the length and breadth of the country to the various NYSC Camps for the exercise.

 Towards this end, it has become very imperative for the PCMs to note the following travel safety tips and adhere strictly to them: